rhpo/life.js/README.md

 **LifeJS** is a JavaScript Library to make 2D Animated Browser games with a highly flexible __API__.

-+ It works by creating instances of pre-given classes and saving their geopositions, dimentions in the object class itself.
++ It works by creating instances of pre-given classes and saving their geopositions, dimensions in the object class itself.
 Then calling a function that draws the shape for each registered shape in the previously created <u>world instance</u>.

 + It was written by a 17 years old developer from Algeria 🇩🇿 for web game developement purpose., his name is *Ramy Hadid*.